 Hi

-My name is Mikhail Samin (friends and family often call me Misha).
+My name is Mikhail Samin (some friends and family might call me Misha).

-I'm an effective altruist, and I worry about existential risks endangering the future of humanity.
-I want the universe not to lose most of its value.
+I work on reducing existential risks endangering the future of humanity.
+Humanity's future can be huge and bright; losing it would mean the universe losing most of its value.

-I took the Giving What We Can pledge to donate at least 10% of my income for the rest of my life or until the day I retire (why?) and donated >$100k.
+I took the Giving What We Can pledge to donate at least 10% of my income for the rest of my life or until the day I retire (why?) and donated >$100k so far.

-I believe global coordination is necessary to mitigate the risks from advanced AI systems.
+I believe a capacity for global regulation is necessary to mitigate the risks posed by future general AI systems.

 Previously